Pranathi-Manusanipalli/BigDataPipelines/Final_Project/README.md

   - Create<br>
 - Once Cloud Run service is created we will get the service url and our API is up and running<br>
 - To access the API use `SERVICE URL/predict`<br>

+## Deploying Streamlit APP on Google Cloud run<br>
+- cd into FastAPI folder<br>
+Setting up docker and linking them with google Containerized Repositories:<br>

+- Dockerizing Application

+    `docker build -t <imagename> .`

+    `docker run -d -p 8501:8501 imagename`

+- Create a tag for your image<br>
+  `docker tag imagename us.gcr.io/project-id/imagename` <br>
+- Push the docker image<br>
+  `docker push us.gcr.io/project-id/imagename` <br>
+- Now to go to Cloud run and create a service with following parameters: <br>
+  - select the image from the container repository which we pushed<br>
+  - Memory: min 4GB<br>
+  - Create<br>
+- Once Cloud Run service is created we will get the service url and our APP is up and running<br>
+- To access the APP use `<SERVICE URL>`<br>